 When I’m not inhaling Starbucks mochas and plotting my next book, I work from home as an editor and volunteer youth minister, and as a full-time snack maker, couch snuggler, laundry slayer, floor mopper, not-so-gourmet chef, homework helper, kid chauffeur, and tantrum tamer.
 I am living proof that geeky girls can live happily ever after.

 Who are the Crazies?

 We’re a wonderfully imperfect family, fighting to do this Christian parenting thing God’s way.
-Our house is too small and our children too loud.
-There are a lot of random gymnastics at inappropriate moments.
+We do a lot of random gymnastics at inappropriate moments.
 We have epic sock toss battles, and frequent dance-party-related injuries.
 We call ourselves the Crazies, because we really are—but most days, we mean that in a good way.
 I pray the lessons we’re learning, trying to wrestle Christ into the chaos of family life—will give you hope, practical help, and a lot of good laughs.
-Welcome to the LizzyLife.

 After three years of marriage, my biological clock wasn’t just ticking; it was firing off hourly cannon shots complete with fireworks displays.
 But let’s back up a little.

 In 1999, I married my college sweetheart, Kevin Thompson, after several years spent swooning over him from the passenger seat of his Dodge Avenger as he gave me a ride to church every Sunday morning.